ShirinYousaf/Muse_Retail_Project/README.md

 Ensure the following software and settings are available on your system:

-Microsoft Excel (2016 or later) with macro support enabled
+● Microsoft Excel with macro support enabled

-Microsoft Access (or Access Database Engine installed)
+● Microsoft Access

-Windows OS (for VBA-Access compatibility)

-Basic knowledge of Excel and file navigation

 Note: Make sure macros are enabled when opening the Excel file, and update the Access database path in the VBA editor if needed.